 6. Designing Visual Interfaces: Communication Oriented Techniques (Kevin Mullet)

 Though it’s from 1995, and it’s slightly more focused on designing interfaces, the examples are amazing, e.g. remember Windows 95?
 To some extent, being so dated makes the examples easier to understand, and many of the same principles still apply today.
 Its unique strength is showing side by side examples of good interface design versus bad interface design.

-The next five recommendations come from Jonathan Courtney and Michael Smart of AJ&Smart, the Berlin design agency with the motto ‘Solve Problems, then Decorate.’
+The next five recommendations come from Jonathan Courtney and Michael Smart, founders of the Berlin-based design agency AJ&Smart.

 This one’s simple to summarize - it’s a step-by-step guide to building awesome products really fast.